binoyjayan/p2sh/docs/language/builtins.md

 ### <a name="open"></a>open
 Open a file for reading or writing.
 It accepts a file path and an optional mode as a string and returns a file handle.
+If there is an IO error, `get_errno` can be used to get the last os error and `strerror` to convert it to a string.
+This function also returns the same as an IO error.
+So, alternatively, `is_error` can be used to check if the returned value is an error object.

 Example:
 ```